General Abstract Guidelines

 Several Pre-congress workshops will be offered on Monday 15 July 2019 at the FEPSAC Congress Venue.

-Detailed information (organizers, program, schedule, registration, fee) will be disclosed in October 2018.
+Detailed information (organizers, program, schedule, registration, fee) can be found here.

 Separate registration is required and open only to registered participants of the full FEPSAC Congress.
 The number of participants is limited to 30 participants per workshop.
 Overall, 5 to 6 pre-congress workshops will be offered.
 Due to scheduling, only one pre-congress workshop is available for each congress participant.
 The additional cost will be a fee of 60€ including lunch.